nicola/nicola.github.io/_posts/2017-04-01-research-coin.md

 - Incentivize peer-review

 ### Assumptions
+- Assumption 0: There is a set of great peer-reviewed conferences/journal
-- Assumption 1: A research paper is good if it gets in a peer reviewed journal
+- Assumption 1: A research paper is good if it gets reviewed from those
-- Assumption 2: Peer review is wise and unbiased
+- Assumption 2: Peer review is always wise and unbiased

 ### Idea
-- Oracles: there is a set of well known conferences that is chosen and they are trusted to reveal the published papers (we can just rely on HTTPS)
+- *Oracles*: There is a set of well known conferences that is chosen and they are trusted to reveal the published papers (we can just rely on HTTPS)
-- Minting Tokens: If a paper is published in one of these conferences, the paper receives a reward (that can is shared between the authors) (can still be automated)
+- *Minting Tokens*: If a paper is published in one of these conferences, the paper receives a reward (that can is shared between the authors) (can still be automated)
-- Tokens: tokens can be exchanged and sold by the academics
+- *Tokens*: Tokens can be exchanged and sold by the academics

 ### What to do with these tokens? (crazy ideas starting here)